University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 # **3. Species classification using Kraken**

-we need to confirm what species is present and `kraken` is a very useful tool for this.
-The tool is very fast and so in public health settings we want a quick result and so this tool is often used for an initual screen of isolates to identy the species prsent in a sample.
+We need to confirm which species is present, and Kraken is a very useful tool for this purpose.
+It is extremely fast, making it well suited for public health settings where rapid results are essential.
+As a result, Kraken is often used as an initial screening tool to identify the species present in a sample before more detailed analyses are performed.

 ### 3.1 Run `kraken 2`